 It was thus surprising that an attempted measurement of the electronic structure of Au was successful, even for single crystalline films.
 Au layers of 1000 Å thickness were grown on an NaCl crystal.
-The salt substrate was dissolved, the film floated off, transferred to the sample holder wit 0.2 mm diameter holes and subsequently sputter-thinned in situ.
+The salt substrate was dissolved, the film floated off, transferred to the sample holder with 0.2 mm diameter holes and subsequently sputter-thinned in situ.
 The thickness of the film, as estimated from the EELS data, was 70-90 Å, but the sample is not expected to have a uniform thickness, due to the statistical nature of sputtering.
-For 1 μA incoming beam a singles rate of 5 kHz was obtained and the corresponding coincidence rate was 0.25Hz.
+For 1 μA incoming beam a singles rate of 5 kHz was obtained and the corresponding coincidence rate was 0.25 Hz.
 Clearly the ratio between coincidences to singles ratio was as expected much smaller than for thin C and Si samples.
-Some examples of the obtained momentum distribution and energy spectra are shown in Fig. 7.
-Surprisingly the experimental data show a large contrast and the background due to multiple scattering seems not worse than for lighter Z elements.
-Using the Monte Carlo simulation we can estimate which fraction of the (e.2e) event is not accompanied by additional elastic or inelastic multiple scattering events.
-Only these events contain clear
+Some examples of the momentum distributions and energy spectra obtained are shown in Fig. 7.
+Surprisingly the experimental data show a large contrast and the background due to multiple scattering seems to be not worse than that for lighter Z elements.
+Using the Monte Carlo simulation we can estimate which fraction of the (e,2e) events is not accompanied by additional elastic or inelastic multiple scattering events.
+Only these events contain clear information about the electronic structure of the target.
+The results of these simulations are presented in Table 2.
+From this table we conclude that for carbon and silicon we can do (e,2e) measurements up to